How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 “Virginia has been doing a really incredible job of redefining what it is to be a Southern state . . . and we have the opportunity to do that again this year, to be the first Southern state to elect a Black woman governor,” said one liberal lobbyist who spoke on the condition of anonymity to avoid alienating fellow Democrats.

-But McAuliffe continued to raise stupendous amounts of money for other Democrats after leaving the governor’s mansion and has attracted endorsements from many in the Virginia Legislative Black Caucus.
+But McAuliffe has attracted endorsements from many in the Virginia Legislative Black Caucus.
+He also continued to raise stupendous amounts of money for other Democrats after leaving office, helping them win in 2019 elections.

 “It reminds me a lot of the 2020 presidential field,” Taylor, the Cook Political Report analyst, said.
 “Someone who is experienced and older — and White — coming in saying now is the time for steady leadership.”

+With position papers on everything from food insecurity to the housing crisis and pandemic response, McAuliffe insists that he’s not running to preserve a status quo.
+People familiar with his thinking say McAuliffe craves the chance to work with a Democratic legislature.

-McAuliffe’s fundraising has eclipsed all his Democratic and Republican rivals combined, totaling nearly $6 million since last year.
+His fundraising has eclipsed all his Democratic and Republican rivals combined, totaling nearly $6 million since last year.
 Carroll Foy is next at almost $1.9 million, with McClellan raising about $1.1 million, according to the VPAP.

 But one Democratic strategist, who spoke on the condition of anonymity to discuss party thinking, said there’s at least one way McAuliffe’s fundraising advantage could dwindle: if big national donors see a chance to back the next Stacey Abrams, a Black woman with a shot at winning the state’s top job.

 So far, Carroll Foy has been most aggressive about seeking that role.
-Slightly more than half of her money is from out of state, while McAuliffe’s haul is roughly evenly split between in-state and out, according to an analysis by the VPAP.
+Slightly more than half of her money is from out of state, while McAuliffe’s haul is roughly evenly split between in-state and out, according to a VPAP analysis.
 More than 80 percent of McClellan’s money is from Virginia, the VPAP found.

 Carroll Foy stepped down from her seat in the House of Delegates to campaign full time and has been effective at getting her name into the national and Washington media — from a recent interview in Elle magazine about a health scare after campaigning while pregnant with twins to a favorable Politico piece about her internal polling numbers.

-A former public defender who has been outspoken about her experience as a Black woman cadet at the Virginia Military Institute, Carroll Foy has also taken sharp jabs at McAuliffe.
+A former public defender who has been outspoken about her experience as a Black female cadet at the Virginia Military Institute, Carroll Foy has also taken sharp jabs at McAuliffe.
 She drew scorn from other Democrats, for instance, after implying in a tweet that McAuliffe was corrupt because the FBI looked into his campaign finances in 2016.

 McClellan is also fighting to stand out from the pack.
 A corporate lawyer, she has long been groomed for bigger things in Richmond, with connections throughout the state party apparatus.